wp-plugins/scrapebreaker/readme.txt

 This plugin is better than other any frame-breaker plugins out there.
 Other frame-breakers will only test to see if your site is framed or not.
 This one will test to see if your content is present on a different domain, and if so, will redirect to the original content's URL.
 Also, uses X-Frame-Options in HTTP headers to keep your content from showing in frames on other web domains.

-Try it and see for yourself.
+The plugin won't activate the protection features in the WordPress Admin area or if a registered user is navigating your site while logged in.

+Features:

 * Get your website visitors back.
 * Retain credit for your work.
 * Protect your website content and your brand.
 * Improve your SEO.

+Try it and see for yourself.

 = More Info / Documentation =